CDCgov/prime-reportstream/prime-router/docs/onboarding-users/senders.md

 Rhapsody is a health data pipeline that provides a visual interface representing various flows of health data.
 It uses `Communication Points` of various types to interface with external systems.

 ### Using x-functions-key

-One such point, the `HTTP Communications Point` uses a standard HTTP request to send data externally and is perfect for use with the x-functions-key auth flow.
+The `HTTP Communications Point` uses a standard HTTP request to send data externally.
+It has been used in conjunction with the `x-functions-key` authentication flow to connect clients in the `staging` environment.
+However, this auth flow is deprecated and should not be used to onboard any new clients moving forward (documentation kept for posterity).

+It is recommended to use oauth2 or server-to-server auth instead.
+The observed versions of Rhapsody cannot support the OAuth2 authentication flow (javascript version too old).

 #### HTTP Communications Point Configuration